internet4000/media-now/README.md

 ## Developing

-You'll need node and yarn (or npm) installed.
+You'll need node.js and yarn (or npm) installed.

 * git clone this repo and cd into it
 * `yarn install`
 * `yarn start`

-It won't be able to make any requests before the required API keys are defined in an `.env` file.
-You'll have to create the file yourself and register for API keys as well.
+Some requests require authentication.
+Copy the following into an `.env` file and replace the keys with your own.

 ```
 YOUTUBE_KEY="123abc"